Is Oat Milk Gluten Free

 As alternative milks rise in popularity, an increasing number of products are becoming available.
 Manufacturers are capitalizing on consumers’ desire to avoid dairy by developing new alternative milk products and marketing them as healthier for you.

-Today we’ll take a look at oat milk in particular.
+One of the more popular options for milk alternatives is oat milk.
 Is oat milk actually a healthy option?
-Is it even gluten free?
+Is oat milk even gluten free?

 Are Oats Gluten Free?